Demkeys/DisplayObjectInfoTool/README.md

 * Text size customizable
 * Text space customizable
 * Text position offset customizable
 * Data Persistence - Data is saved whenever OnDisable() is called, this includes closing the Editor Window, and even maximizing any other Editor Window.
+So if the window is closed, the data will be saved, and the next time it is opened again, the saved data will be loaded.

 ## **Instructions**
 1. Import DisplayObjectInfo.cs script into project.